MANASLU CIRCUIT TREK

 You can tap anywhere and save it as a ‘bookmark’ by tapping the star symbol at the bottom.
 Hit ‘Edit Bookmark’ to personalise the bookmark colour, organise your bookmarks into different folders, and rename them.

 You can navigate easily or plan routes in advance by tapping your start point and selecting ‘route from’, then tapping your end point and selecting ‘route to’.
 Tap the car, walking, or cycling symbol at the top of the screen to indicate your mode of travel.
-If you want to plot a different route to the one suggested by Maps.me, just tap a third (or fourth, fifth, etc.) bookmark between the start and end points and select ‘add stop’.
+If you want to plot a different route to the one suggested by Organic Maps, just tap a third (or fourth, fifth, etc.) bookmark between the start and end points and select ‘add stop’.

-Maps.me shows the distance and travel time, plus elevation profiles for hiking trails.
+Organic Maps shows the distance and travel time, plus elevation profiles for hiking trails.
 Note that the estimated time isn’t always reliable, but we’ve always found the distance and elevation gain/loss to be largely accurate.
 It only shows very basic contour lines.

 You can track your progress on the trail using GPS.
 The arrow shows your direction of travel.
 Tap the compass at the top right of the screen to keep the map in a fixed position (the arrow will rotate).
 Alternatively, tap the arrow at the bottom right of the screen to rotate the map in the direction of travel (the arrow will stay in a fixed position).